moabu/cluster-mgr/README.md

 Install prerequisites packages first.
 On debian or ubuntu, install them using `apt-get`:

-1) First we must enable whatever computer/VM that cluster-mgr is installed on to establish an ssh connection to the servers that are going to be added to the cluster.
-This includes the NGINX server:
+1) First we must enable the machine that cluster-mgr is installed on to establish an ssh connection to the servers that are going to be added to the cluster.
+This includes the NGINX/Load-balancing server:

 `ssh-keygen -t rsa`

 - This will provide you with a prompt to create a key-pair.
 Make sure that you **do not input a password here**, so cluster-mgr can open connections to the servers.

-- Now copy that key (default `id_rsa.pub`) to the `/root/.ssh/authorized_keys` file.
+- Now copy that key (default is `id_rsa.pub`) to the `/root/.ssh/authorized_keys` file.
 I prefer to open the `id_rsa.pub` file with `vi` then just copy the hash text into the bottom of `authorized_keys`

-2) Install necessary modules on the machine being used for cluster-mgr (Preferably not the Gluu servers or anything internet-facing)
+2) Install necessary modules on the machine being used for cluster-mgr

 ```
 apt-get install build-essential libssl-dev libffi-dev python-dev redis-server python-setuptools libsasl2-dev  libldap2-dev redis-server python-pip